 4-H does not have to pay sales tax on purchases for the program.
-4-H units which are authorized to use the 4-H name and emblem are eligible for tax exempt status relative to the Wisconsin State Sales Tax.
+4-H Clubs and Groups which are authorized to use the 4-H Name and Emblem are eligible for tax exempt status relative to the Wisconsin State Sales Tax.
 In a continuing 4-H club, check with the previous leader to determine if a sales tax exemption number exists.
 To obtain a sales tax exempt certificate, you will need to file a Wisconsin Department of Revenue Form S-103.
 Call the State Revenue Department for form S-103.